 Jewish Healing Network of Chicago (JHNC) partners with local hospices to ensure that services are provided in a religiously and culturally sensitive, Jewish way through Jewish chaplains, Jewishly trained staff, Jewish prayer materials and bereavement groups.
 Life is honored, human dignity is respected, and kindness is shown to patients and families coping with advanced illness – all reflective of Jewish values.

-Jewish Healing Network of Chicago is pleased to work with two preferred providers of palliative care and hospice services.
+Jewish Healing Network of Chicago is pleased to work with a preferred provider of palliative care and hospice services, Seasons Hospice & Palliative Care.
 To learn more about their services, simply click on the company logo.

 Rabbi Dr. Joseph S. Ozarowski is JHNC Chaplain.
 His thoughts on the need for special care for those with advanced illness: